Transit passage

 Transit passage exists throughout the entire strait, not just in the area overlapped by the territorial waters of the coastal nations.
 The ships and aircraft of all nations, including warships, auxiliaries, and military aircraft, enjoy the right of unimpeded transit passage in such straits and their approaches.
 Submarines are free to transit international straits submerged since that is their normal mode of operation.
 Transit passage rights do not extend to any state's internal waters within a strait.

-The legal regime of transit passage exists for all straits used for international navigation where there is not a simple alternative route, and excluding those instances where there is a long-standing international convention governing the straits, namely the Danish straits, the Turkish straits, the straits of Tiran, the Strait of Magellan and the Beagle Channel.
+The legal regime of transit passage exists for all straits used for international navigation where there is not a simple alternative route, and excluding those instances where there is a long-standing international convention governing the straits, namely the Danish straits, the Sea of Åland, the Turkish straits, the straits of Tiran, the Strait of Magellan and the Beagle Channel.
 The major international trade routes of the Strait of Gibraltar, Dover Strait, Strait of Hormuz, Bab-el-Mandeb and Strait of Malacca are covered by the transit passage provisions.

 In contrast, the artificial maritime canals such as the Corinth Canal are generally not covered by the UNCLOS and fall instead under the respective national laws, with the three notable exceptions of the globally important canals due to their prior treaties: the Kiel Canal, the Panama Canal and the Suez Canal.